niemopen/niem-api/README.md

 Note that if a component cannot be migrated, there are two possible reasons:

 - The component does not have a counterpart in a later version.
-- The component does have a counterpart, but the migration rule has not been added and there is no link between the two.
+- The component does have a counterpart, but the migration rule has not been added so there is no link between the two.

 Migration issues will need to be resolved manually.